 All words you type are distinguished by their first six letters and all subsequent letters are ignored.
-For example, typing OPEN THE ENCYCLOPEDIA is equivalent to typing OPEN THE
+For example, typing "OPEN THE ENCYCLOPEDIA" is equivalent to typing "OPEN THE ENCYCL", or better still, "OPEN THE BOOK".
+ZORK doesn't care whether you type in capital letters or lower-case letters, or a mixture.

-ENCYCL, or better, OPEN THE BOOK.
 ZORK "understands" many different types of sentences.
 A sentence must contain a verb and usually an object.
 Some examples: